When's the best time to go to Patagonia?

 What's the official currency in Patagonia?

-Chilean Peso and Argentine Peso.
+Depending which country you are in the Chilean Peso and Argentine Peso are Patagonia’s official currency.
 Notes can be withdrawn from the many ATMs using a UK credit or debit cards in the larger towns.
 Limits may be lower than your UK bank allows.

 What's the time difference between the UK and Patagonia?